appflower/appflower-docs/installation/2_0_install_requirements.md

 AppFlower is configured to use <a href="http://www.mysql.com" target="_bank">MySQL</a> by default.
 Although it's not a requirement, it is recommended to use _MySQL 5.0+_ for best performance.

-NOTE: Please note that AppFlower performs all database operations ***exclusively through PDO***, so old database bindings (i.e.: the ones with procedural APIs) won't work!
+NOTICE: : Please note that AppFlower performs all database operations ***exclusively through PDO***, so old database bindings (i.e.: the ones with procedural APIs) won't work!

-NOTE: If you prefer to use a database engine other than MySQL, don't forget to review the PHP modules listed above!
+NOTICE: : If you prefer to use a database engine other than MySQL, don't forget to review the PHP modules listed above!
 You'll have to
 ***install the PDO modules*** required to handle your database of choice, since the default configuration was meant to be used with MySQL only!

 ## Symfony 1.4